 Your student should contact the student ombudsperson at 803-777-4172 for assistance.

-Iunderstand the Health Center closes at 5 p.m.
+I understand the Thomson Student Health Center closes at 5 p.m.
 What if my student becomes ill after hours?

-Appointments during regular operating hours are encouraged for non-urgent, routine and chronic health care needs.
+Appointments during regular operating hours are encouraged for non-urgent, routine, and chronic health care needs.
 Students with an acute illness or injury may call for a same-day appointment or enter as a walk-in.
-Student Health Services provides 24-hour care to urgent medical calls on campus through the EMS First Responders program.
-For either medical emergencies, or anytime when Thomson Student Health Center is closed, students should call 911 for assistance.
+For either medical emergencies or any time when the Thomson Student Health Center is closed, students should call 911 for assistance.
 Students who require after-hours health care may also be seen at any local urgent care clinic or hospital emergency room.
 The student is responsible for payment of charges for ambulances, other transportation, and medical care provided by local hospital emergency rooms or other off-campus health care providers.
-If your student should become seriously ill, he or she can call Campus Police, and be taken to a local emergency room.
+If your student should become seriously ill, they can call the USC Police Department and ask to be taken to a local emergency room.

-Visit the Thomson Student Health Center for answers to other frequently asked questions.
+Visit Student Health Services for answers to other frequently asked questions.

 How can my student get vaccinated for meningitis, hepatitis, etc.?
-How can he/she get a flu shot?
+How can they get a flu shot?

-My student is feeling anxious/stressed/depressed . . .
+My student is feeling anxious, stressed, or depressed.

-Please encourage your student to contact the Counseling Center at 803-777-5223.
-A variety of individual and group sessions are available, as well as many additional services, most of which are included with student fees.
+Please encourage your student to contact Counseling and Psychiatry at 803-777-5223.
+A variety of individual and group sessions are available, along with other services, most of which are included in student fees.

 How can I arrange a tour of campus?

 The Visitor Center offers guided walking tours Monday through Friday and on select weekends.
 Led by student University Ambassadors, campus tours last approximately two and a half hours.
 To schedule a campus tour, contact the Visitor Center or call 1-800-922-9755.

 What hotels are located near campus?